-During the Obama Administration, the EEOC has issued guidance related to two issues, criminal records and pregnancy discrimination.
-The first guidance, issued in April 2012, updated earlier guidance on using arrest and conviction records for screening and hiring employees; this guidance was originally issued by the EEOC when Justice Clarence Thomas was its Chairman.
+During the Obama Administration, the EEOC has issued only two such documents.
+The first, issued in April 2012, updates the guidance on using arrest and conviction records for screening and hiring employees; this guidance was originally issued by the EEOC when Justice Clarence Thomas was its Chairman.
 The revised guidance, approved of on a bi-partisan basis with four of the five EEOC Commissioners voting for its adoption, reiterated the long-standing doctrine that improper use of arrest and conviction records in employment decisions may violate Title VII's prohibition of actions that have a disparate impact based on race.
-The guidance also provided suggested steps employers could take to ensure proper consideration of criminal records in the employment process, so as to insulate themselves from liability.56 Revised guidance was appropriate and necessary, given the proliferation of background checks as part of the employee selection process, the explosive growth of the background checking industry, the disproportionate engagement communities of color have with the criminal justice system, and the continued imperative, first adopted by the Supreme Court in 1971, in a unanimous opinion written by Chief Justice Burger,57 and subsequently affirmed repeatedly by Congress and the Courts, to ensure that facially neutral practices that have a disparate impact on groups protected under Title VII are job-related and promote a business necessity.
+The guidance also provided suggested steps employers could take to ensure proper consideration of criminal records in the employment process, so as to insulate themselves from liability.
+56 Revised guidance was appropriate and necessary, given the proliferation of background checks as part of the employee selection process, the explosive growth of the background checking industry, the disproportionate engagement communities of color have with the criminal justice system, and the continued imperative, first adopted by the Supreme Court in 1971, in a unanimous opinion written by Chief Justice Burger,57 and subsequently affirmed repeatedly by Congress and the Courts, to ensure that facially neutral practices that have a disparate impact on groups protected under Title VII are job-related and promote a business necessity.
 Many criminal background checks fail that test, in the process unfairly and unlawfully excluding many otherwise qualified applicants from employment.
 The EEOC acted within its statutory authority and performed an important public service in updating and clarifying guidance in this area of such growing importance.